Laura and April

 -Beth Crane, executive director of Franklin County Caring Communities

-Laura was a 2018 Comcast Mentor of the Year nominee
+Laura was a 2018 Vermont Mentor of the Year nominee